MarioDelgadoSr/MyDataVisualizerDoc/README.md

 * A .gltf file with embedded data; (see the [repository](https://github.com/MarioDelgadoSr/MyDataVisualizerDoc/tree/master/repository) for several examples).
 * A .glb file with the embedded data (see the [repository](https://github.com/MarioDelgadoSr/MyDataVisualizerDoc/tree/master/repository) for several examples).

-Data that is uploaded is parsed with the [D3 AutoType parser](https://github.com/d3/d3-dsv#autoType).
+Data that are uploaded are parsed with the [D3 AutoType parser](https://github.com/d3/d3-dsv#autoType).

 ![Screen Shot of My Data Visualizer Upload](https://github.com/MarioDelgadoSr/MyDataVisualizerDoc/blob/master/img/MyDataVisualizerUploadScreenShot.png)